pagkly/Zed/Investopedia3/How Return on Equity Works.md

 Net income is the amount of income, net of expense, and taxes that a company generates for a given period.
 Average shareholders' equity is calculated by adding equity at the beginning of the period.
 The beginning and end of the period should coincide with the period during which the net income is earned.

-Net income over the last full fiscal year, or [trailing 12 months](https://www.investopedia.com/terms/t/ttm.asp), is found on the [income statement](https://www.investopedia.com/terms/i/incomestatement.asp)—a sum of financial activity over that period.
-Shareholders' equity comes from the [balance sheet](https://www.investopedia.com/terms/b/balancesheet.asp)—a running balance of a company’s entire history of changes in assets and liabilities.
+Net income over the last full fiscal year, or [[trailing 12 months]](https://www.investopedia.com/terms/t/ttm.asp), is found on the [[income statement]](https://www.investopedia.com/terms/i/incomestatement.asp)—a sum of financial activity over that period.
+Shareholders' equity comes from the [[balance sheet]](https://www.investopedia.com/terms/b/balancesheet.asp)—a running balance of a company’s entire history of changes in assets and liabilities.

 It is considered best practice to calculate ROE based on average equity over a period because of the mismatch between the income statement and the balance sheet.